klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 can be passed directly without wrapping it in a table.

-The function shall return a string, which will be inserted as-is, or a table of strings for multiline snippets.
+The function shall return a string, which will be inserted as-is, or a table of strings for multiline snippets, here all lines following the first will be prepended with the snippets' indentation.

 Examples:
 	Use captures from the regex-trigger using a functionNode: